Last Updated on by Mitch Rezman

 We love flighted birds and happy endings Susan.

 Thank you for sharing.

-Hello have an 11-year-old African Grey Timneh, she has been clipped ever since I got her from a failing pet shop during the last bad recession.
+She has been clipped ever since I got her from a failing pet shop during the last bad recession.

 I don’t think she ever learned how to fly and I wish I could get her to learn, sometimes when she feels like it, she will bat her wings up and down rapidly but makes no effort to fly.